linusericsson/ssl-transfer/readme.md

 # How Well Do Self-Supervised Models Transfer?
-This repository hosts the code for the experiments in the paper ["How Well Do Self-Supervised Models Transfer?"](https://arxiv.org/abs/2011.13377).
+This repository hosts the code for the experiments in the paper [How Well Do Self-Supervised Models Transfer?](https://arxiv.org/abs/2011.13377)

 ## Requirements
 This codebase has been tested with the following package versions: